Ferrsom/Text-Adventure/README.md

-Small interactive text adventure meant to get familiar with the functions of Visual Studio WinForms button behaviour.
+Small interactive text adventure meant to get familiar with the functions of Visual Studio WinForms and button behaviour.